-- 1. No student will be excluded from St Helen School solely because of race, color, religion, sex, national and ethnic origin, or ancestry. - The final decision for allowing students to enroll at St Helen School is the responsibility of the Principal and Pastor.
-Students at St Helen are subject to reconsideration of admission on a year-to-year basis.
-The Administration reserves the right to accept or deny admission to any student.
-The Principal and Pastor's decision is final with respect to student admission or readmission. - 3.
-Inclusion of Students with Special Needs - a.
-Admission shall not be denied based solely on ability or achievement.
-Schools should make every possible effort to educate students with special needs. - 4.
-Families having children in the school in grades preschool-7 the previous year will have first priority on admission the following year. - 5.
-Students new to the school will be accepted for admission based upon the following priorities: - a.
-Children of registered parishioners - b.
-Children whose families are members at another Catholic parish - c.
-Children of non-Catholics - 6.
-If space is not available, parents may place their children on a waiting list.
+- 6. If space is not available, parents may place their children on a waiting list.
 Priority on the waiting list will follow the same criteria listed above.
 The date of registration in the parish and the date of registration on the list will be used to place students if necessary. - 7.
 In no case will students already enrolled in grade Preschool-7 be excluded from the school in order to make room for new students in the parish.
 However, continued non-payment of school tuition and school fees and/or previous discipline warnings will be a deterrent to re-admittance.
 All admissions/readmissions are for one year only. - 8.
 St. Helen Elementary School exists primarily to offer quality Catholic education to its students.
 Therefore, all students are required to participate in formal Catholic religious education classes. - 9.
-All children entering Kindergarten must be five years old by Sept.
-30th and have successfully passed designated testing.
-All children entering the first grade must be six years old by Sept.
-30th and have successfully passed designated testing. - 10.
+In accordance with Section 3321.01 of the Ohio Revised Code, no child may be admitted to kindergarten or the first grade unless he/she is five or six years of age (respectively) on or before September 30 of the year of admittance.
+Children who become five or six before October 1 are "of age" for kindergarten and first grade, respectively.
+Children who become five or six between October 1 and January 1, inclusive, shall be considered as underage candidates for kindergarten and first grade, and may be admitted on a trial basis at the discretion of the administration.
+No children who turn six after January 1 will be admitted to first grade during the school year already in progress.
+No child shall be admitted to the first grade if he/she has not successfully completed kindergarten. - 10.
 All new students registering for St. Helen Elementary School must meet the minimum state academic competencies for the grade level for which he/she is seeking entrance. - 11.
 All new students will be accepted to the school on a probation period.
-During this time, any concerns or issues will be communicated with the parents/guardians by the teacher. - 12.
-All NEW students (any student not attending the prior year) will be screened as part of the admissions process. - 13.
+During this time, any concerns or issues will be communicated with the parents/guardians by the teacher.

+- 12. All NEW students (any student not attending the prior year) will be screened as part of the admissions process. - 13.
 Accurate Information Refusing to provide requested information to the school, or providing false, incomplete, or inaccurate information to the school, may result in the denial or revocation of admission and/or disciplinary action, up to and including suspension and expulsion